 Portas do Sol

-The old neighborhood of Mouraira, erstwhile Moorish quarters of 12th century Lisbon and possibly the birthplace of Fado music, is extremely charming and quaint with hundreds of years of secrets tucked in its every fold, step and corner, and is a must visit to witness a slice of old-world charm during your 72 hours stay in Lisbon.
+The old neighborhood of Moraira, erstwhile Moorish quarters of 12th century Lisbon and possibly the birthplace of Fado music, is extremely charming and quaint with hundreds of years of secrets tucked in its every fold, step and corner, and is a must visit to witness a slice of old-world charm during your 72 hours stay in Lisbon.
 The other must visit destinations are the viewing spots of Portas Do Sol and the adjacent must visit neighborhood of Alfama.
 Added bonus, another viewing area called Miradouro de Santa Luzia, adjacent to Portas Do Sol.
 Both these viewing spots are open balconies overlooking the Tagus river and offer excellent views of the Alfama district (read this excellent guide on things to do in Alfama).
 Camera fiend or simply a lover of beauty, the sights will leave you speechless!
+For more on such photogenic spots in the city, read this guide on the best photo spots in Lisbon.

 Alfama is the one neighborhood to end your visit to all others, so if you are very hard pressed on time, don’t give this place a miss!
 Tucked away in slope between the São Jorge Castle and the Tejo river, this place is part trendy, part charming, part old-world, part bustling, its a neighborhood where hidden gems lie waiting to be discovered on its winding streets and beautiful local eateries beckoning you with evening rendezvous with Fado and food.
 Generally a great place to just get lost, without any rhyme or reason, this was hands down our favorite in all of Lisbon during our 72 hours in Lisbon.
 The more you walk its winding lanes, the more you stumble upon sights and make discoveries!
 We loved, loved, loved this neighborhood and returned one evening to get our fill on Fado.